About Kristi

 Becoming a “self-taught” painter has been a dedicated pursuit in the understanding of representational and observational painting.
 I draw from traditional methods, studying painters like Charles Reid, Sir William Russel Flint, and Emily Carr, while also incorporating contemporary techniques and subject matter.

 In my work I paint from every day life — my figurative pieces often reflect the honest and ordinary moments happening around me.
-My work is rooted in representational painting, drawing from lived experience and observation — but with an openness to the poetic and the symbolic.
-I believe painting can serve as a portal into our interior selves, echoing the historical role of art as a tool for reflection.
-I explore themes such as beauty, simplicity, motherhood, and home life.
+My work is rooted in representational painting, drawing from lived experience and observation.